GurpreetKooner/Career-Connect/README.md

 Welcome to Career Connect! 🚀

 Developed team (Gurpreet, Linh, Adarsh, Samreen, and Varshitha), this project revolutionizes the job search experience by combining:
-✅ Job listings from multiple sources
+\n ✅ Job listings from multiple sources
-✅ A referral system to connect with professionals
+\n ✅ A referral system to connect with professionals
-✅ Tools to track and manage your application progress
+\n ✅ Tools to track and manage your application progress

 In this video, we’ll walk you through: